juanhuaan/TrojanMap/README.md

 | 15 | 5.16767 | 1624167 | 5.18942 | 3359 | 5.16767 | 14690 |

 ### Runtime Comparison
-1. When the number of locations is larger than 13, the time cost by Backtracking is more than 50 times than 2-opt, while 2-opt/3-opt can have very close or the same results.
+1. When the number of locations is larger than 11, the time cost by Backtracking is almost 1000 times as much as time cost by 2-opt, while 2-opt/3-opt can have very close or the same results.
-2. In addition, from the cases with the same number of locations, we can find the early break can decrease dramatically the time in some special cases.
-For example, the last four cases all have 15 locations, but the runtime is different.
-I think the reason is that when the edges between locations are similar, it would rarely have a chance to get an early break, so it would be degraded to the brute force, on the contrary, if there are some edges long, some edges short, the early break can decrease the time consumption dramatically.
-2-opt and 3-opt would not have some very large changes for the same scale cases.
+2. In addition, from the cases with the same number of locations, we can find the early break can decrease dramatically the time in many cases compared with brute foce.
+3. 3-opt spent more time than 2-opt, while usually can get more precise results than 2-opt.

 ### Time complexity
 Let n be the number of the locations.
-1. For the Backtracking, we need to iterate every path, so it is O(n!), while in fact, due to the early break, the time it cost practically would be less than O(n!);
+1. For the Brute Force, we need to iterate every path, so it is O(n!), while for Backtracking, due to the early break, the time it cost practically would be less than O(n!);
 2. Let the K be the number of iterations until the iteration cannot improve the cost, for every iteration, we have O(n^2) ways to choose two locations to reverse the path, so the whole time complexity is (K*n^2).
 3. Similarly to 2-opt, for every iteration, we have O(n^3) ways to choose three locations to change the path in 4 pattern, so the whole time complexity is (K*n^3).